alonf/MCPDemo/docs/MCP_DEMO_Roadmap.md

 ## 1. How diagnostics maps to MCP concepts

-Think in terms of one **“System Diagnostics MCP Server”** running on the local machine (C#/.NET 10 is a perfect fit):
+Think in terms of one **"System Diagnostics MCP Server"** running on the local machine (C#/.NET 10 is a perfect fit):

 ### Tools (active operations)